OpenChain-Project/OpenChain-KWG/content/en/subgroup/conformance/_index.md

 If you are an open source person in charge of a company looking to build an OpenChain Conformant program, please contact Conformance Group!

-## Member

-* Haksung Jang, SK telecom, Lead
-* NCSoft
-* KTDS

 ## Subscribe

 Conformance Group is open to any OpenChain KWG member interested in building an OpenChain Conformant program.

-There is no Mailing List yet.
-Please contact the group Lead (Haksung Jang, haksung@sk.com) by e-mail.
+Please apply for membership by e-mail to the group Lead (Haksung Jang, haksung@sk.com).

+## mailing list

+The Conformance Group communicates through mailing lists.
+You can send inquiry/request emails to all members of the Conformance Group at the email address below.

+* korea-sg-conformance@lists.openchainproject.org

 ## Meeting